briansunter/site/site/blog/five-minute-journal.md

 # Evening Questions
 I have a similar version of my morning journal for the end of the day to reflect on how things went.
 These are some of my evening journaling prompts:
+- How am I Feeling?
+- What's Something Good that Happened Today?
+- What Did I Do Well?
+- What Could I Have Done Better?

 ## How am I Feeling?
 I've started something recently where I subjectively rate each day on a scale of 0-10 depending on how happy and productive I was.